mahmoudparsian/big-data-mapreduce-course/README.md

 ## 1. Course Information:

+	This course is about  big data and its role in carrying out modern business intelligence for actionable insight to address new business needs.
+This course is a lab-led and open source software rooted course.
+Students  will learn the fundamentals  of MapReduce, Spark  framework, NoSQL databases, PySpark, and Amazon Athena.
+The class will  focus on  the storage,  processing, and  analysis aspects of big data.
+Students  will use  Spark cluster and  MapReduce fundamentals to solve big data problems.

 * Course MSIS 2527: **Big Data Modeling & Analytics**
 * [Graduate School, Leavey School of Business](https://www.scu.edu/business/)
 * [Department of Information Systems & Analytics](https://www.scu.edu/business/isa/)
 * Class room: Lucas Hall (LH) 310
 * Office: 316U, Lucas Hall (LH)
 * Office Hours: via scheduled Zoom and by appointment

 ## 2. Class Meeting Dates & Hours